mixmix/blogposts/DRAFT/quality_time_work.md

 ## Devine

 I'm a developer and designer living on a sailboat.

-### what path did you take to working less?

 I have looked into ways of needing less money to live, instead of looking for ways to making more.

-### was it hard negotiating it?

 I've always found the idea of living a minimalist and uncluttered life appealing.
 Getting rid of the right things has been a learning process, choosing the optimal handlful of things that I truly cherrished was something that I improved over time.

-### what's the context of your work?

 I make a living building video games and applications for mobile and desktops independently.

-### why did you do it?

 I found my previous life to be unsustainable, and myself struggling to keeping up with the sacrifices required in order to balance income and living costs of the city-life.
 Especially in regard to my physical health.

-### are there any interesting implications for your work/ life?

 I have been working throughout our crossing of the South Pacific ocean.
 Doing internet related work whist living a nomadic life has been a challenge, but it has put me in situations where I had to build tools that aligned with my lifestyle, so leaner projects with less dependencies that worked more independently from libraries.